abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/2. Graph/1. basics of graphs/info.md

 # what and why graph?

-- we we graphs to represent connected objects like routers in an network or people on social media platforms.
+- we need graphs to represent connected objects like routers in an network or people on social media platforms.
 - Mathematically a tree is also a graph (a graph without cycle)

 ![](./screenshots/how_graph_looks.png)

-- This graph has 4 nodes(vertices), 6 edges(lines)
+- This graph has 4 nodes(vertices), 7 edges(lines)
 - **Adjacent Nodes** : nodes which are directly connected
-- **Directed Graph** : if edges have direction, eg: twitter
+- **Directed Graph** : if edges have direction, eg: twitter , i follow modi but modi doesn't follow me
   - these edges can also have weight.
   - Practical use of weights :
     - eg1: finding shortest path between 2 nodes, when 2 cities are connected then we can use these weights to show the distance/traveling costs etc.